WilhelmOks/JoyRant/README.md

 ✅ Log in and log out

-🚧 Rant feed
+🚧 Rant feed (Algo/Recent)

 🚧 Upvoting/Downvoting in feed

-⏹️ Show Rant with comments
+🚧 Show Rant with comments

 ⏹️ Upvoting/Downvoting in rant and comments

+⏹️ Handling embedded links to other rants and external websites

+⏹️ Showing images in zoomable fullscreen

+⏹️ Showing animated images (gifs?)

 ## Goals